ILLGrenoble/webx-relay/README.md

  - connect a secure Session Channel to the server using the request-response protocol (`ZMQ_REQ`)
  - start a thread to regularly check that the connection to the server is valid

-A single `WebXHost` exists for each webx server.
+A single `WebXHost` exists for each WebX server.
 Each host maintains connected clients (`WebXClient`).

 The `WebXHost` will create a client when a connection request is received.
 If the client connects successfully it is added to the `WebXHost`.
 The `WebXHost` groups `WebXClients` by the session Id of the WebX Engine.